 - Shovel a neighbour’s drive or perform other outdoor household tasks

-- Pick up &/ drop off groceries, mail, or other goods for a neighbour (Have them send their list electronically, leave the goods at the door, then have them e-transfer you the total!)
+- Pick up &/ drop off groceries, mail, or other goods for a neighbour.
+Simply have them send their list through text, leave the goods at the door, then have them e-transfer you the total!

-- Organize a clothing drive in your neighbourhood (Design & distribute flyers; have neighbours leave their clothes in a sealed bag on their doorstep; wear gloves & arrange to drop them off at a local clothing donation bin)
+- Organize a clothing drive in your neighbourhood.
+You can design & distribute flyers; have neighbours leave their clothes in a sealed bag on their doorstep; wear gloves & arrange to drop them off at a local clothing donation bin)

 - Tutor a family friend’s child online (your own sibling doesn’t count!)
 OR volunteer to tutor a randomly paired student through the Teens Give online tutoring program

 - Take part in a virtual Pen Pal program!
 These initiatives are creative, rewarding, and entirely open-ended.
 Letters can be sent from anywhere in the world.
 The Dear PenPal Program sends letters to senior citizens in Ottawa, while the Caring and Connecting Pen Pal Initiative services LTC facilities throughout Peel Region.

 These are just a few ideas!
 Think about the skills you have and who in your extended circle may benefit from your sharing.
 Are you musically inclined?
 Offer your time and expertise to someone less rhythmically-fortunate who’s looking to learn!
 Perhaps you’ve perfected to art of baking bread – congratulations on your culinary feat!
 Rather than simply sharing your recipe online, hop on your favourite video app and walk a friend through your baking process step-by-step!
 Or think big and plan a long-distance project.

 As long as you have someone to confirm the time you’ve spent and you are not collecting any money for the service you provide, chances are it’ll work!
 Of course, we advise confirming with your guidance counsellor ahead of time to ensure the project you have in mind will meet the required criteria.